Pollination refers to sexual propagation where flowers and then seeds are produced by an adult plant.

 This method of cross-pollination requires you to remove the male flower from the plant which isn’t ideal, but it is an effective fertilization technique.

-Self-pollinating plants don’t necessarily need help to pollinate, but you can improve your fruit yield by giving your plant a helping hand.
+You can of course improve yield by giving your plant a helping hand.
 There are two ways that you can promote pollination in your indoor self-pollinating plants

 - Using a fan